Keeping or training animals for exhibition

 - pony parties where the ponies are not ridden (NB if ponies are to be ridden a licence for the hiring out of horses licence is required)

-- businesses keeping animals for exhibition via electronic media eg animals used in TV or films
+- businesses keeping animals for exhibition via electronic media for example animals used in TV or films

 - exhibiting domestic animals in a circus

 - a business based outside of England bringing in an animal for exhibition

 There are a number of factors to take into account in determining whether the business element of training or exhibiting animals is met.
 Please refer to the Guidance notes for exhibition of animals (PDF 1MB) for keeping or training of animals for exhibition to see whether you require a licence.

 Unlike other licensable activities, the licence for keeping or training of animals for exhibition lasts for 3 years from the date it is granted.

 You can download the applicant profile, application form and the declaration form to apply for keeping or training animals for exhibition.